mafintosh/kirby/README.md

 Kirby allows you to easily launch and list named ec2 instances.
-Key features include tab-completion and making launched instances automatically inherit the configuration of an instance with the same name
+Key features include tab-completion and making launched instances automatically inherit the configuration of an instance with the same name.

+## Identifying instances

+In general all commands accept a name, instance-id, hostname or private hostname to identify an instance.
+If the instance name contains `+` it will be treated as an array of different names, i.e. name=foo+bar means that both foo and bar will match that instance.

+  kirby list i-134245        # matches instance-id=i-134245
+  kirby list ec2-42-54-25... # matches hostname=ec2-42-54-25...
+  kirby list ip-24-24-13...  # matches private-hostname=ip-24-24-13...
+  kirby list test            # matches name=test or name=test+another-name

+## Help

 Run `kirby` to see a full list of commands and options